-We loved having breakfast at the Veranda, and the customer service there was the best we had at the hotel.
+We loved having breakfast at the Veranda at the Beachhouse, and the customer service there was the best we had at the Moana Surfrider.
 They were always so friendly and accommodating especially with Little T. There was plenty of selection at the buffet, that also changed slightly from day to day, so it wasn’t ever boring going there every day for two weeks.
 Little T loved the pancakes, sausages and fresh fruit.

 The restaurant is popular especially over the weekend with outside visitors coming for brunch – and from what I remember they operate on a first come, first serve basis – so the wait to be seated can be 30 minutes or more.

-The hotel lobby opens up to the Banyan Courtyard and its historic sweeping banyan tree, which was planted in 1904 and now stands 75 feet high and spans 150 feet.
+The Moana Surfrider’s lobby opens up to the Banyan Courtyard and its historic sweeping banyan tree, which was planted in 1904 and now stands 75 feet high and spans 150 feet.

-The oceanfront Beach Bar (where the umbrellas are in the above photo) was one of our favorite places at the hotel to sit back and relax.
+The oceanfront Beach Bar (where the umbrellas are in the above photo) was one of our favorite places at the Moana Surfrider resort to sit back and relax.
 We’d often go for lunchtime right after the pool or for drinks in the evening before dinner.
 There are live performances every evening at the Beach Bar, featuring local musicians and hula dancers.